Pulpit Freedom Sunday: History

 In 2008 ADF launched Pulpit Freedom Sunday with 35 churches—including several mega-churches–to directly challenge the Johnson Amendment.
 In acts of civil disobedience, pastors give sermons on "blatantly political" topics, which may include providing "biblical perspectives" on or endorsements of particular candidates, in defiance of IRS regulations and in hopes of triggering a First Amendment court challenge to the provisions.
 The 2008 event included Minnesota reverend Gus Booth, who encouraged his congregation to vote in the 2008 United States presidential election for Senator John McCain, and prohibited them from voting for Senator Barack Obama because of his position on abortion.

-By 2014 participation in the event had grown to over 1,800 pastors.
-That brought total participation since 2008 to more than 3,800 pastors.
-At the same time the IRS indicated that it would ramp up enforcement of the prohibition against candidate endorsement at churches.
+By 2014 participation in the event had grown to over 1,800 pastors, of whom 1,517 preached sermons presenting "biblical perspectives on the positions of electoral candidates".
+3,800 pastors had expressed support for 'pulpit freedom' since 2008.
+In response, the IRS indicated that it would increase enforcement of the prohibition against candidate endorsement at churches.